Cutaneous fold theory, evolution and pathology

 Most folds are caused by movements of the body.

-The body is segmented and can only bend in specific places; at the articulations.
+The body is segmented, and can only be bent in specific places; at the articulations.

 The skin that covers the joints is tubular.

-Finger tubes, arm tubes, leg tubes, neck tube, trunk, ... all these tubes are vertical.
+Finger tubes, arm tubes, leg tubes, neck tube, trunk tube, ... all these tubes are vertical.

 This means that the skin tubes are always bending on the same side.